This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Steroids reduce inflammation and can help your joint stiffness and pain during gout attacks.

-For tophi that are painful or infected, you may need surgery called a bone graft.
+called a bone graft may be needed for tophi that are painful or infected.
 Bone in the joint may be replaced with bone taken from another place in your body.
 Ask your healthcare provider for more information about bone graft surgery.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.